-But as we finished setting up and went off to grab a snack at the shop next to the campsite, lightening flashed across the sky.
+But as we finished setting up and went off to grab a snack at the shop next to the campsite, lightning flashed across the sky.
 It looked like our tent making skills were going to be put to the waterproof test.

 We did not pass.

-There was a small hole in our ground sheet and when the worst of the storm hit, we had a wee bit of a flooding problem for the next few hours.
-Thankfully, only a full t-shirts and blankets got wet and we didn't have to abandon ship for drier ground.
+There was a small hole in our groundsheet, and when the worst of the storm hit, we had a wee bit of a flooding problem for the next few hours.
+Thankfully, only a full t-shirts and blankets got wet, and we didn’t have to abandon ship for drier ground.

 The next morning, we were up at 6 am again (!) to get packed up and ready to hitchhike back to the main gate.
-I'm proud to report that my first stint at hitchhiking went remarkably well.
-We got offered a lift by a group of Thai's within 30 seconds of waiting by the side of the road and they dropped us right at the bus stop for Pak Chang just after the main gate.
+I’m proud to report that my first stint at this went remarkably well.
+We got offered a lift by a group of Thai’s within 30 seconds of waiting by the side of the road, and they dropped us right at the bus stop for Pak Chang just after the main gate.

 Conclusion?
 I am head over heels in love with Khao Yai National Park!
 There are already plans to return here in winter to give elephant spotting a second try and to do a full-day private hike where I can set the pace and go deeper into the forest.

-This was my first experience of Thailand's national parks and it has set the bar high!
+This was my first experience of Thailand’s national parks, and it has set the bar high!
 It made me remember why I love hiking so much and just how good it can be for your soul to be surrounded by nature that dwarves you and keeps you lost in wonder for hours on end.

 Do you have any tips for camping inside Khao Yai National Park?
 Let me know in the comments below!